dwalend/Disentangle/README.md

 ### Next Big Release

-* Brandes' algorithm for an undirected graph
-* Community detection experiment

 ### New Algorithms

+* More development of the clustering prototype
+* JIT heap optimization of Dijkstra's algorithm
+* A*
 * Lazy Dijkstra's
 * MST using a Heap
-* A*
-* SemiLouvain
-* Parallel SemiLouvain

 ### More Semirings